isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 If I can be proud of myself for overcoming my misfortunes, then maybe my children can too.

-I understand there are some things about Autism that the public does not understand.
-I know it may not put me in the best light for some employers and such.
-There is surely some taboo around being Autistic.
-I get that I could easily go "under the radar" and never say a word.
-But this is not an option for my son, and many other people.
+I understand there are some things about Autism that the public (or even science) may not understand.
+I realize this may not put me in the best light for some employers.
+There is surely some general taboo around being Autistic.
+I also get that I could easily go "under the radar" with all this, and never say a word.
+But going under the radar is not an option for my son, and many other people.
 Disabled people need many allies in their fight for acceptance.

-In my opinion, there is no good reason not to be honest with the world about my unique neurology differences. and it is my hope I can help others do the same, if it may give them some hope.
+In my opinion, there is no good reason not to be honest with the world about my unique neurology differences, and it is my hope I can help others do the same, if it may give them some hope as well.